CCI-MOC/hil/docs/migrations.md

 of specific features of the ``psql`` command.
 You will also need to edit the file manually, doing the following:

+- If the option lock_timeout is set (``SET lock_timeout = ...``), remove
+  that statement; the version of postgres used by Travis doesn't support it, so it will cause failures.
+It also isn't required.
 - Delete all statements using the keywords GRANT, REVOKE, or EXTENSION.
   These will cause permission errors if your database user is not root.
+- Delete all statements of the form ``ALTER TABLE ...
+SET OWNER TO ...``; these may cause failures if the connection details on the machine which runs the tests are different from yours, since the refer to specific database users/roles.
 - At the top of the file, document the following:
   - In roughly what stage of HaaS's development this dump was taken, e.g. "Just after re-integrating flask" or "first integration of